Well, you did it.

 And my main qualification?
 Intellectual restlessness.
 The same restlessness cultivated in the wide-open spaces of the humanities, where the enduring lessons are how to approach new problems—not how to solve recurrent ones—and where diplomas confirm a lot of about how you think but little about your future.

-Philenglishtry, it turns out, can get an Idiot a pretty sweet gig.
+Philenglishtry, it turns out, can get you a pretty sweet gig.